π‘οΈ Azure Diagnostic Setting captures Administrative, Alert, Policy, and Security categoriesπ’

 Descriptionβ

 Prerequisite: A Diagnostic Setting must exist.
-If a Diagnostic Setting does not exist, the navigation and options within this recommendation will not be available.
-Please review the recommendation at the beginning of this subsection titled: "Ensure that a 'Diagnostic Setting' exists."
+If one does not exist, the navigation and options within this recommendation are not available.
+Review the recommendation at the beginning of this subsection titled: "Ensure that a 'Diagnostic Setting' exists."

 The diagnostic setting should be configured to log the appropriate activities from the control/management plane.